jyates/SimpleDBHammer/README.md

 There are currently several things on the short-term roadmap (recommendations are also welcome):

-1. Add support for more metrics (mean, median, std deviation)
 2. Add dumping of data to a graphable format to make it easier to see trends over time.
 3. Add support for more databases
 4. Add a setup.py or easyinstall for easy usage
 4. Look into adding a ForkingClient rather than a fork runner (or doing some cleanup there)
-4. Add support for just a single command line file to launch, rather than having to wrap the client in a simple function.
 5. Add cluster integration

 ## License